Electrical Repairs and Upgrades

 - Install interlinked smoke alarm system throughout the home

 Our licensed electricians can install CO2/Smoke combo kits in a customized, fully integrated system throughout your home.
 Our knowledgeable expert electricians can improve and maintain your current system or help you plan a newer, safer solution.
 We are fully equipped to access any extremely high or hard to reach alarms.
 Our cutting-edge ladder systems allow our electricians to reach even the highest alarms in vaulted ceilings and open areas.

 A ceiling fan is a great feature to keep your house cooler without having to run your AC as hard.
 Many ceiling fan fixtures include lights, different speeds and control functions.
 We can install ceiling fan fixtures fully equipped with light and speed settings, as well as timer and even remote control functions.

-Most people’s home is their largest investment.
-Remodel projects can add equity and value to your home, but if they are not properly performed, they can end up costing you lots of money and make the experience very inconvenient for you.
-Our technicians will work around your schedule, create a plan of action to go over with you beforehand and allow you to be as involved as you want to be.
+Your home is likely one of your largest investments.
+Remodel projects can add equity and value to your home, but if the project is not properly done, it can end up costing you lots of money and make the experience very inconvenient.
+With Black Diamond Experts, our technicians will work around your schedule, create a plan of action to go over with you before hand, and allow you to be as involved as you want to be.
 With flat rate upfront pricing, you don’t need to worry about your electrician running up your bill on trips to the parts store or other project delays.
 Call us today and we will help you save money on your remodel project.